Ship real data apps with AI —

 - ✓ The lazy method + plugin setup that stops AI over-building

-- ✓ Accounts + Stripe billing, the un-lazy boundary done right
+- ✓ Accounts + Stripe billing + self-hosted analytics, done right

 Questions, answered